South Dakota Business Name Search (Step-by-Step Guide)

 A business owner who chooses to incorporate as a limited liability partnership must append one of the following at the end of the business name:

 - Limited liability partnership.

 A business owner who chooses to incorporate as a corporation must append one of the following to the end of the business name:

 Nonprofit entities do not have to append an entity type to the end of their names.

-A professional entity could be a corporation, limited liability company or a limited liability partnership.
+A professional entity could be a corporation, a limited liability company, or a limited liability partnership.
 The professional corporation must append one of the following to its name: